Knowledge Hub

 How do I renew my trade mark?

 It is possible to complete trademark renewal applications on your own.
 These can be done online or by post, depending on where you are registering, by contacting the relevant office.
-However, the process can be complex and challenging, especially for alterations or late applications.
+The process can be complex and challenging, especially for alterations or late applications.
 Any errors can lead to potential costs for your business and the loss of protection.
 Harper James can guide you through the process and ensure your application stands the best possible chance of success.

 How much does it cost to renew a trade mark?